NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Munitions Machinist.md

 **Prerequisites** Munitions Crafter; expert in Crafting
 * * *
-You're particularly adept at crafting ammunition and bombs.
-Your advanced alchemy level for ammunition and bombs increases to your level - 3.
+You're adept at crafting ammunition.
+You gain the Quick Alchemy benefits and 4 versatile vials, but can only use Quick Vial to create bombs or alchemical ammunition.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*